Sho670/Sho670/README.md

 ## 🚀 Projects

-### 🔹 Project One
-A short description of what it does and why it's useful.

-### 🔹 Project Two
+### 🔹 Project One: Academia: A Database Management System based Project
-Another project with impact or learning outcome.
+Academia is a Course Management, database-driven application designed to handle the process of student, course enrollment and course management registration.
+Using tools such as PHP, HTML5, CSS and JavaScript, the project was being successfully complemented using a web based user interface.

-### 🔹 Project Three
+### 🔹 Project Two: Solar Suitability: A Web-based Application
-Something cool you built or are building.
+A functional Solar Panel usability website using JavaScript, HTML and CSS.
+Along with storing the generated data into Supa Base data storage.

+•Implemented mathematical functions and operations to ensure accurate calculations of the weather and overall energy consumption to estimate the total cost for the user.

+### 🔹 Project Three: Amazon Content Analyzer - A MongoDB based Project driven towards information and analysis
+A Data-driven MongoDB based project using Amazon Contents Dataset, the project led towards various informative analysis of the content present and provides meaning insights for the same information.

 ---

 ## 📈 GitHub Journey

-- 🌱 Started learning coding
+- 🌱 Started learning coding since 2024.
-- 💻 Built first projects
+- 💻 Build my first project during the initial years of the GitHub Journey.
-- 🚀 Contributing and improving daily
+- 🚀 Contributed 200+ GitHub Commits and counting.
+Improving daily with different and meaningful information and insights.

 ---

 ## 🌐 Connect With Me

-- GitHub: YOUR_USERNAME
+- GitHub: Sho670 (www.github.com/Sho670)
-- LinkedIn: YOUR_LINK
-- HackerRank: YOUR_USERNAME
+- HackerRank: Shohom (www.hackerrank.com/Shohom2005)
-- Email: yourmail@example.com

 ---